Dhvani-intwala/India-Independence/README.md

 ### Resourcespage

-If the user wants to know about India, the user can go to the resources page where few books and movies about Indian Freedom fighters are recommended.
+If the user wants to know about India, the user can go to the resources page where few books and movies about Indian Freedom fighter's are recommended.
 Moreover, at the end of the resources page, there are a few website links which the user can explore if He / She wants to know more about India.

 ![screenshot of the freedom-fighter's website Resourcespage](assets/Readme-images/resorcespage1.png)

 ### Contactpage

-If the user have any feedback or suggestions the user can feel the contact form .In this webpage the user will be asked to submit their name, email address along with their message.
+If the user have any feedback or suggestions the user can feel the contact form.
+In this webpage the user will be asked to submit their name, email address along with their message.

 ![screenshot of the freedom-fighter's website Contactpage](assets/Readme-images/contact-page1.png)